TTilloo/WWCodeHackathon/README.md

 10/16/23
 - Problem: only have variables about repayment loans for car and mortgage, no variables on repayment of other loans, no variables on paying utilities
 - Solutions:
-    - Look at behavioral over time! (finish highschool, move out by 18, etc.)
+    - Look at behavioral of an individual over time! (finish highschool, move out by 18, etc.)
     - Research on Behavioral changes as indicator of trustfulness, trustworthiness, etc. that relate to payability: Character Lab (UPenn) -> child dev -> prediction of child flourish, psychology of money (Book)
     - Taking a multicultural, multigenerationl perspective, justifying the take on behavioral and cultural turn